Don (soundtrack): Overview

 The film has seven songs composed by Shankar–Ehsaan–Loy with lyrics written by Javed Akhtar.
 Two of the tracks from the original, "Khaike Paan Banaraswala" and "Yeh Mera Dil", composed by the duo of Kalyanji Anandji, were redone for the movie.
-Shahrukh Khan has rapped in the retro track Khaike Paan Banaraswala, the remix of the old classic, who rendered the song along with Udit Narayan.
-Yeh Mera Dil, sung by Sunidhi Chauhan, is the second remix of the album, which was originally sung by Asha Bhosle.
+Shahrukh Khan has rapped in the retro track "Khaike Paan Banaraswala", the remix of the old classic, who rendered the song along with Udit Narayan.
+"Yeh Mera Dil", sung by Sunidhi Chauhan, is the second remix of the album, which was originally sung by Asha Bhosle.

 The song "Mourya Re" sung by Shankar Mahadevan is a Ganpati song set big in Mumbai.
-Then there is "Aaj Ki Raat", sung by Alisha Chinai, Mahalakshmi Iyer & Sonu Nigam, which has a trendy 1980s club feel to it.
+"Aaj Ki Raat", sung by Alisha Chinai, Mahalakshmi Iyer & Sonu Nigam, has a trendy 1980s club feel to it.
 The title song, "Main Hoon Don" which falls in a rave, techno, industrial genre, is rendered by Shaan.
 The "Don Revisited" track was composed by MIDIval Punditz and the remix of the title track was done by DJ Randolph.

+Track listing

+Note: The songs “Khaike Paan Banaraswala” and “Ye Mera Dil” are not included in the album and are not available on any third-party music sites due to copyright issues.